Skip to main content

 • gameplay

-• “Three achievements are obtained through gameplay, while the other three require buying all the stock out of the shops, which requires a lot of money.
+• “Three are achieved through gameplay and the other three require buying all the stock out of the shops (which requires lots of money).
 Most of the items in the shops are not required or needed for direct gameplay.”

 3 mentions Positive Neutral Negative